filjoseph1989/weatherapp/README.md

     client - react app
     tests - test cases

+## Production Deployment

+To deploy the app in production, follow these steps:

+1. Build the client code: `npm run build` in the `client` directory
+2. Build the server code: `npm run build` in the root directory of the project
+3. Start the app in production mode: `npm start` in the root directory of the project

+Note: Make sure to set the `NODE_ENV` environment variable to `production` in the production environment.

 ## Contributing

 If you want to contribute to the project, please follow these guidelines: